artefactual/atom-docs/admin-manual/maintenance/cli-import-export.rst

    php symfony cc && php symfony search:populate

-However, if you would like to index the import as it progresses, the ``--index`` option can be used to enable this.
+However, if you are running a small import or simply would like to index the import as it progresses, the ``--index`` option can be used to enable this.
 This is useful if you have a large database, and don't want to have to re-index everything.
-For more information on indexing options, see: :ref:`maintenance-populate-search-index`.
+For more information on indexing options, see:
+:ref:`maintenance-populate-search-index`.

 The ``--update`` option can be used when you want to use a CSV import to update existing authority records, instead of creating new records.
 There